BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 # OUTPUTS
 VERSO STEP #2 returns as output:

 * 1) the SVG images including the UMAP plots related to the distinct clonal genotypes included in the datasets.
+	** A single SVG is produced for each sample attribute (excluded "Genotype" and "Selected").

-The file names are numbered according to the clonal genotype ID: _C01.svg_, _C02.svg_, etc.
+	The file names are numbered according to the clonal genotype ID: G01_Attribute_2.svg,  G02_Attribute_2.svg, etc.
 * 2) the distance among samples, numbered according to the clonal genotype ID: _distances_C01.txt_, _distances_C02.txt_, etc.

 * 3) the metadata for each clonal genotype in folders names as: OUTPUT_C01, OUTPUT_C02, etc.